Saniya2020225/Password-Strength-Checker/README.md

 # Password-Strength-Checker
 A GUI-based Password Strength Checker built with Python and Tkinter.
+A Python Tkinter-based application that analyzes password strength using length, uppercase, lowercase, numbers, and special characters(!@#$%&).

 ## Features
 - Weak, Medium, Strong password detection